-First thing's first: steer clear of plastic wrap.
+But first: Steer clear of plastic wrap.

 If plastic wrap is a no-no, what should you wrap your cheese in?
 The overwhelming consensus is: cheese paper.
 This specialty item allows the cheese to breathe, but also protects it from drying out.
 If you don't want to invest in cheese paper, parchment paper (which we went with) works just fine.

 Here's what you'll need: cheese paper (or parchment paper), scissors, masking tape, a marker, and, of course, the cheese in question.
 It's time to wrap.

-Fold the corner over the fat end of the cheese.
+Step 2: Fold the corner over the fat end of the cheese.
 Crease.
 Flatten the paper along one side, as you would do wrapping a present.

 Pull the side you had flattened tightly across the cheese.
 Crease.
 Repeat this process on the opposite side of the cheese, being sure to keep the paper pulled tightly.

-Crease the tail sticking out from the end of your cheese.
+Step 3: Crease the tail sticking out from the end of your cheese.
 Pull it up towards the thicker part of the cheese.

 If you're still feeling iffy about your wrapping skills, watch this handy-dandy video.